 Australia's most poisonous plants

 They may seem innocuous, but some plants can be deadly.
-Here are some of the most poisonous in Australia.
+Here are 9 of the most poisonous plants in Australia.

 About 1000 species of plants in Australia are known to be toxic to animals and humans and plenty more cause skin and eye irritation, rashes or discomfort.
 About 10 per cent of plants in Australia even make cyanide.
 Plants vary from region to region, but no matter where you are you need to know what to keep an eye out for.